authgear/authgear-server/docs/specs/saml.md

 saml:
   service_providers:
     - id: ENTITY_ID
-      name_id_format: urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified
+      nameid_format: urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified
-      name_id_attribute_pointer: /username
+      nameid_attribute_pointer: /username
 ```

-- `name_id_attribute_pointer`: The JSON pointer pointing to a user's standard attribute or custom attribute which will be used as the NameID.
+- `nameid_attribute_pointer`: The JSON pointer pointing to a user's standard attribute or custom attribute which will be used as the NameID.
 The login will fail if the attribute does not exist or it is empty.
 The default is `/sub`.
 Only the following values are accepted:
   - `/sub`: The user id.
 This is the default.
   - `/username`: The username.
   - `/email`: The email.